-No, but if you are hired for, or are converted to a “continuing position”, your eligibility for this PCS move has not been used.
-A continuing position is defined as positions which appointments are made without time limitation, and are required to have a fixed work schedule, i.e., part time or full time.
+No, but if you are hired for, or are converted to a regular part-time/regular full-time position, your eligibility for this PCS move has not been used.
+A regular part-time/regular full-time position position is defined as positions which appointments are made without time limitation, and are required to have a fixed work schedule, i.e., part time or full time.
 NAF Flexible category positions are considered non-continuing and MSP eligibility remains intact if appointment for a flexible position only.

 How is MSP Lost?

-- Accepting or refusing a continuing position in the Federal Service, whether or not preference was applied
+- Accepting or refusing a regular part-time/regular full-time in the Federal Service, whether or not preference was applied

 - Refusal to participate in established recruitment procedures